 Ngawang Norphel and Tenzin Khedup raise Tibetan national flags as flames rise from their bodies.
 Zatoe, Keygudo June 20, 2012.

-Since 2009, as many as 117 Tibetans living under China’s rule have set themselves on fire protesting China’s occupation and demanding freedom and the return of His Holiness the Dalai Lama from exile.
+With Tenzin Khedup and Ngawang Norphel’s self-immolation protests today, as many as 42 Tibetans have set themselves on fire since 2009, demanding the return of His Holiness the Dalai Lama from exile and freedom in Tibet.